 Keeping in view their special needs, these easy-to-use and easy-to-read phones come with bigger buttons and purpose-built screen.
 The built-in assistive technology, designed for seniors, like hearing -aid or emergency buttons helps them overcome age-related challenges.
 Internet connectivity and social media apps on smartphones not only let the elderly create social connections but also help keep track of health schedules and deliver reminders.

 These wearable devices measure heart rate, track steps taken, count calories burned, and even monitor sleep quality.
 That data is then converted into charts that a senior can view on their tablet or smartphone.
 Seniors can easily use these devices to set and track goals for healthy living.

 Aging adults often suffer from poor memory.
 This can prove fatal when they forget to take their daily dose of medication.
 Modern innovative technology has solved this problem.
 Medication dispensing systems, linked to smartphones, work in a way that reminds the seniors when it is time to take their pills and also administer the correct dosages, information for which have already been fed into the machine by a caregiver.

 While personal emergency response systems have been there for a while now, new technology has made them more accurate and connected.
-Latest all-in -one emergency voice call-out and fall-detection device not only monitor for falls in subtler ways but also tracks vital signs like heart and respiratory rate and oxygen saturation, other physical activity and sleep quality.
+The latest all-in-one emergency voice call-out and fall-detection device not only monitor for falls in subtler ways but also tracks vital signs like heart and respiratory rate and oxygen saturation, other physical activity, and sleep quality.
 It also provides medication reminders.